IseeJ/PurifierGUI/README.md

 *Updated on 7/22/24: Converting gauge pressure to absolute pressure, Configure default unit to be psi and plot the conversion to Torr, calibrate the low point psi*

 On the PC:
+1. click on the taskbar 'Search'
+2. Open Anaconda Navigator
+3. Open Jupyter notebook from Anaconda Navigator

-Open powershell from Anaconda navigator
+4. Open powershell from Anaconda Navigator
+5. Type in the command to get into the directory where the python code is

 ```
 cd .\Desktop\TempGUI\GUIfinal\
 ```
+6. Run the python code for GUI

 ```
 python .\GUIfinal.py
 ```